There’s something so thrilling about working for a startup, isn’t there?

 Lithium is changing customer service with a platform that helps brands create social communities that connect passionate customers to each other.

 Core values are a big deal at startups—and that same rule holds true at Lithium, where their beliefs aren’t just written up on a poster and hung in a room somewhere—they’re taken to heart by every member of the team.
 Discussed daily, the values are to take customer success personally, build products Lithium’s proud of, play with excellence for the team, learn fast—but act faster, and be real—high standards that push the company and the employees to succeed.

 12. Northrop Grumman

-A leading security company, Northrop Grumman provides innovative systems, products, and solutions in autonomous systems, cyber security, and complex logistics to government and commercial clients.
+A leading global security company, Northrop Grumman provides innovative products and solutions in autonomous systems, cyber security, and complex logistics to government and commercial clients.

 There’s so much to love as an employee at Northrop Grumman.
 From the commitment to diversity to the supportive management to the room to advance within the company, team members never run out of good things to say.
 One thing they appreciate most?
 The overall vibe in the office.
 “I love the culture here.
 Even though it’s a big company, it still feels like a tight-knit family,” says De’Shawnn Woods, Electrical Engineer.